loburets/laravel-simple-api/readme.md

 ## How to install

 - Clone this repo `git clone git@github.com:loburets/laravel-simple-api.git`
-- Go to the Laradock directory `cd laradock`
+- Go to the Laradock directory `cd laravel-simple-api/laradock`
-- Run `docker-compose up -d nginx mysql`
+- Run `docker-compose up -d nginx mysql && docker-compose logs -f --tail 20 workspace`
 - Add new string to your hosts file `127.0.0.1 laravel-api.test`
 - Done!
 Use the http://laravel-api.test/

 If you use windows also go to `laradock` directory, open .env and change the separator from ':' to ';'.
 You should have the following: `COMPOSE_PATH_SEPARATOR=;`

+## If you want reset everything

+`docker-compose down && docker-compose rm -v && rm -rf  ~/.laradock && docker-compose up -d nginx mysql && docker-compose exec --user=laradock workspace bash`

 ## If you want to execute some command manually